stiglers-eponym/BeamerPresenter/README.md

 Arch Linux with X11 or wayland using presentations created by LaTeX beamer.
 In general Qt programs more stable in X11 than in wayland.

-## Upcoming changes
-The default branch of this repository will soon be changed to what is currently the `rewrite` branch.
-This branch (`master`) will be renamed to `0.1.x`.
-The new version 0.2.x is incompatible with the configuration files and drawing file types of the old version 0.1.x.
-Not all features of 0.1.x will be available in 0.2.x.
-In the beginning, slide transitions and multimedia content will not be supported by 0.2.x.

 ## Features
 An extended list of features can be found in the manual (`beamerpresenter.1`).